apostrophecms/apostrophe-profiler/README.md

 > The cumulative view is usually best for simulating production loads as it smooths out differences between individual requests.

+## Understanding the output

+The output for time spent in widgets is worth discussing.
+Each widget's time is broken down into `load` time and `output` time.
+The `load` time is spent in `load` methods and may involve third-party APIs or just Apostrophe joins.
+The `output` time is spent in your Nunjucks templates and helper functions.

+The output for time spent in cursors is interesting too.
+Time spent in `main` is usually attributable to the actual MongoDB query for that type of document.
+Time spent in `after` is usually attributable to joins, widget loaders for content in the document, and so on.

 ## Changing the threshold of "interesting" activity

 By default, activities that consumed less than 1% of the time